 Choosing a digital inspection system that is right for your auto repair shop is the next step.
 It’s time to do some research so you make the right decision.
 Take your time, too.
-A digital inspection is a direct reflection on your shop, so make sure it represents your work and team to your expectations.
+A digital multi-point inspection is a direct reflection on your shop, so make sure it represents your work and team to your expectations.
 With so many companies to choose from, the decision could be overwhelming.

 Ask Yourself the Following:

 - The actual inspections: Are they provided or does your shop build your own?
 Can they be customized?

 - How does the actual inspection work?
 Are they easy to learn and follow?

 - Do the inspections support photos that can be marked up by the technician to point out issues?

 - What are the methods of editing the inspection before sending to the customer?

 - Does all the information from the inspection automatically integrate with the management system or is there a process of cutting and pasting the complete inspection involved?

 - How can the inspection be shared with the customer?
 Paper?
 (Yes, some customers will still prefer this.)
 Email or text?
 Displayed on the tablet or PC for waiting customers?